Vinit-M420/vinit-m420/README.md

 ## Hi there 👋

-I'm **Vinit** — a Python and SQL Developer from Mumbai, now diving deep into modern Data Engineering tools and practices
+I'm **Vinit** — a Python and SQL Developer from Mumbai, now diving deep into Full-stack Development by following 100xDev's Cohort 3

 ### Skills
 <p align="left">